mgoplerud/gKRLS/README.md

 Sketching is automatically applied such that the dimensionality of the sketched problem is `5 * ceiling(N^(1/3))`.
 This can be modified directly by the user with the `xt = gKRLS(...)` arguments.

 Functions are also available to implement `gKRLS` in an ensemble using `SuperLearner` and in debiased/double machine learning using `DoubleML'.

+Marginal effects can be calculated using the `calculate_effects` function.
+Please see the documentation for details.